prometheusresearch/htsql/doc/tutorial.rst

 HTSQL distinguishes between *singular* and *plural* relationships to simplify query construction.
-By a *singular* relationship we mean for every row in one table, there is at most one row in a linked table; by *plural* we mean there is perhaps more than one correlated record.
+By a *singular* relationship we mean for every record in one table, there is at most one record in a linked table; by *plural* we mean there is perhaps more than one correlated record.
 To select a *plural* expression in a result set, an *aggregate* function, such as ``sum``, ``count``, or ``exists`` must be used.
 In this way, what would be many values is converted into a single data cell and integrated into a coherent result set.

 By requiring aggregates for plural expressions, HTSQL reduces query construction time and reduces errors.
-When a query starts with a table, rows returned will be directly correlated to records in this table.
+When a query starts with a table, rows returned are directly correlated to records in this table.
 Since cross products or projections cannot be created accidentally, the combined result set is always consistent and understandable.

 Basic Linking